joshua-byte/anomaly-detection-ids/README.md

 * AI-assisted security analytics
 * Detection engineering experimentation

-The project is designed as an educational and research-oriented platform for exploring modern network detection workflows.
+The platform is intended as an educational and research-oriented environment for exploring modern network-detection workflows.

 ---